Western Howgills

 The River Lune, looking towards Burton Wood

-lune map The River Lune flows southwest below Burton Wood and then turns south on a long meander that adds over a mile to the length it would have had if it had continued directly southwest.
+lune map lune map2 The River Lune flows southwest below Burton Wood and then turns south on a long meander that adds over a mile to the length it would have had if it had continued directly southwest.
 This, however, is not the ‘lost’ meander of the title because it is easily ‘found’ by anyone who walks along this part of the Lune or who glances at the OS map.

 We walked along the Lune Millennium Park (the old railway line) and over a stile and then a footbridge across Mears Beck to follow the public footpath to the bank of the Lune.
 Here the OS map shows the footpath heading straight across the Lune to the opposite bank and then turning abruptly to cross back over the Lune.
 It is clearly impossible for any walker to cross the Lune at this point even if it’s as low as it is now.
 Thankfully we don’t have to, as there is a permissive path along the eastern bank.
 But why does the public footpath cross and re-cross the Lune?

-As you’ve guessed from what is to the right, the answer may lie in old maps.
+As you’ve probably guessed from what is to the right, the answer may lie in old maps.
 The 1847 OS map shows that the Lune at that time followed an elaborate curve east and then west before continuing south.
 Where the public footpath now crosses the river was probably all on the east bank in 1847.

 We continued north alongside the Lune to see if we could detect any signs of this lost meander.
 The Lune is now settled deep within its banks.
 It is hard to believe that less than 200 years ago some of this river bed was a field.
 Or that some of this field was a river bed.
 I can almost understand how a river can wash away land to form a new river bed but how does an old river bed fill itself in to disappear within a field?